splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 Zero Configuration Auto Instrumentation for Linux Java applications
 =======================================================================================

 Zero Configuration Auto Instrumentation for Java enables automatic instrumentation for Linux Java applications.
-[TODO LINK to main]
-To enable automatic instrumentation for Java applications running on Linux, install the ``splunk-otel-auto-instrumentation`` package.
+To enable automatic instrumentation, install the ``splunk-otel-auto-instrumentation`` package.
 After installing the package, you must start or restart any Java applications that you want to instrument.

 .. _prerequisites: